 It seems that a lot of left-of-center TV pundits are shocked, shocked that the Republican establishment and their devotees from the Very Religious Right continue to support the nomination of Brett Kavanaugh to the Puppet (formerly Supreme) Court––despite the detailed accusation of attempted rape by Dr. Christine Blasey Ford.
-(She also passed a lie detector test, which as of this writing Kavanaugh hasn’t offered to take.)
+(She also volunteered to take a lie detector test, which as of this writing Kavanaugh has refused to take.)

 Before we fall into the same trap, let’s remember where the bar has been set.
 Nineteen women have accused Donald Trump of sexual misconduct, which has been no problem for the Republicans and the Very Religious Right.
 Judge Roy Moore was accused by nine women, many of whom were under age at the time, and that was hunky-dory, too.

 In comparison, Kavanaugh is an amateur.
 He’s small potatoes.

 There’s a more telling question here: How many credible sexual-misconduct charges will it take before the Republicans and the Very Religious Right abandon a candidate?
 Two dozen?
 More?
 Is any number too high?

 We’ve observed that many Republican pols (including El Presidente) found solace in the fact that the jury was unable to convict Paul Manafort on 10 of 18 counts.
 Our score card: 0 wins, 10 no decisions, 8 losses.
 Good thing he’s not a boxer.